Badarpur, Delhi: Overview

-Badarpur (Delhi) is not to be confused with Badalpur (Uttar Pradesh) the home village of former Chief Minister Mayawati.
+It is important to note that Badarpur (Delhi) should not be confused with Badalpur (Uttar Pradesh), which is the ancestral village of former Chief Minister Mayawati.

 Education

 The National Power Training Institute (NPTI) for North India Region under Ministry of Power, Government of India was established at Badarpur in 1974, within the Badarpur Thermal Power Station (BTPS) complex.
 Kendriya Vidyalaya NTPC and Notre Dame School is also situated with NTPC campus.

 Administration

 It is part of the Sarita Vihar sub-district (sub-division) of South East Delhi district.

 Politics

 It is a constituency of the Legislative Assembly of Delhi, part of the South Delhi Lok Sabha, prior to it Badarpur.
 After the Delhi state assembly elections, Current MLA is Ramvir Singh Bidhuri from BJP.

 Transport

 Badarpur is situated on National Highway 2 (Mathura Road).
 Delhi Transport Corporation (DTC) and Cluster buses ply to Badarpur Border bus terminal from Old Delhi Railway Station, New Delhi Railway Station, ISBT and other places.

 DTC and Haryana Roadways buses going to Faridabad and Ballabgarh from Inter state Bus Terminal (ISBT) stop at BTPS Complex.
 DTC and Cluster Buses of Route No. 405A, 405, 415, 418A, 460, 473 & 479 ply to Badarpur, and are usually crowded, even over-crowded in peak hours.
 Buses are also available from Faridabad, right across the Toll plaza on the Delhi Haryana border.

 The Badarpur elevated station of Delhi Metro on the Violet line opened on 14 January 2011, along with two preceding elevated stations, Mohan Estate, and Tughlakabad, which extended the line beyond Sarita Vihar.
 An extension southwards till Escorts Mujesar in Faridabad was inaugurated by Prime Minister Narendra Modi on 6 September 2015.
 Metro trains ply alternately to Badarpur (usually from ITO) or to Escorts Mujesar in Faridabad.

 The Delhi Faridabad Skyway, a 4.4 km elevated highway, started construction after 2008, and was opened in late 2010.
 It passed over five important traffic junctions including NTPC, Mehrauli-Badarpur Road, Jaitpur in NCT Delhi and Bypasd Sector 37 and Sarai in Faridabad.
 Situated at the road junction of Mehrauli-Badarpur Road, which has become increasingly congested over the years, as it lies off highway NH 2 which carries major traffic to important cities of North India.

 Within Badarpur, there are autos, usually shared autos, and cycle rickshaws available.
 Many people in Badarpur also walk to the Metro station or bus stops on the main road.